 For 2018, the EU's total humanitarian response to the Sahel countries stands at over €270 million.
 This includes a contribution by the Department for International Development (DFID) UK Aid, with whom the EU has implemented a joint programme called ‘Providing Humanitarian Assistance to Sahel Emergencies’ (PHASE) since 2015.

 Thanks to these combined efforts, the European Union continues to provide emergency nutritional and food aid assistance for population facing hunger (including treatment for malnourished children) and assistance to people affected by conflicts and insecurity.

-In 2018, the EU plans to assist more than one million people in need of emergency food assistance while providing treatment for more than 300 000 severely malnourished children at risk of dying.
-Activities which are currently funded include food assistance in the form of cash transfers, vouchers and in-kind food rations, and ready-to-use therapeutic food and essential drugs for malnourished children.
+In 2018, the EU plans to assist more than one million people in need of emergency food assistance while providing treatment for more than 300 000 malnourished children.
+The EU currently funds food assistance in the form of cash transfers, vouchers and food rations for families, ready-to-use therapeutic food, and essential drugs for malnourished children.

 The EU’s humanitarian funding also equips health centres with water and hygiene systems, provides training for staff, and ensures screening for children at risk of malnutrition.